How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 That means your sperm might be subject to the same kinds of biases you encounter among people face-to-face.
 In addition to the explicit requirements listed above, you could be denied because of supply and demand at a clinic based on things like your skin color, hair color and eye color.

-Based on FDA regulation, potential donors are denied if they’ve ever had sex with “another man” within five years.
-(The regulation doesn’t address potential nonbinary or transgender women donors.)
+Based on U.S. Food and Drug Administration regulations, potential donors are denied if they’ve had sex with “another man” within five years.

 You could also be denied for genetic health issues, such as blood clotting disorders.